JoffreyMa/ssl-cifar10/README.md

 ## FixMatch with Wide ResNet-28-2 on CIFAR-10

 This repository contains the implementation of the FixMatch algorithm combined with the Wide ResNet-28-2 model for semi-supervised learning on the CIFAR-10 dataset.
+It monitors training with wandb (it's actually great !).

 ## Requirements

 - Python 3.6 or higher
 - PyTorch 1.7.0 or higher
 - torchvision 0.8.1 or higher
+- wandb 0.15.0 or higher

 ## Usage